backupbrew/switchbrew/TMA services.md

 mechanism by which the Switch can read files present on the Host PC.
 When a host is connected, FS will attempt to read data via file\_io when
 @Host:/ content paths are used, or when fsp-srv-\>OpenHostFileSystem() is used to open an IFileSystem to the Host PC.
+Nintendo's implementation only supports Windows, and FS will explicitly check for the presence of a "C:/" drive to detect this.

 # htc